youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```bash
 psteal.py --source /home/hro/DFIR/BROCELIANDE_DC_Graal-disk1.vmdk -w full_timeline_graal.json -o json_line
 ```
+Psteal.py  is tool which uses log2timeline and psort engines to parse all data in one go.
+* – source is the path to the folder or file containing the data to be parsed
+* -w is the result file
+* -o json_line is the output format

-MPP need a jsonline output format, thats why we use -o json_line and not csv.
+MPP needs a jsonline output format, that's why we use -o json_line and not csv.

 Once we have the timeline we can parse it with MPP :